jaylandro/frontendbuildintegration-OSN-2015/grunt-maven/README.md

 # Maven-grunt
-An example of a grunt build file for a cmaven project.
+An example of a grunt build file for a Maven project.

 #### Included in this gruntfile:
 * File sync to Tomcat on save